ddaugher/backoffice_docs/source/intro.rst

-What is Gigalixir?
+What is BackofficeDocs?
 ==================

-`Gigalixir <https://www.gigalixir.com>`_ is a fully-featured, production-stable platform-as-a-service built just for Elixir that saves you money and unlocks the full power of Elixir and Phoenix without forcing you to build production infrastructure or deal with maintenance and operations.
+`BackofficeDocs <https://www.gigalixir.com>`_ is a fully-featured, production-stable platform-as-a-service built just for Elixir that saves you money and unlocks the full power of Elixir and Phoenix without forcing you to build production infrastructure or deal with maintenance and operations.
 For more information, see https://gigalixir.com.

-Try Gigalixir for free without a credit card by following the :ref:`quick start`.
+Try BackofficeDocs for free without a credit card by following the :ref:`quick start`.

 Overview Screencast
 ===================